 - 166. When I applied for the art course at the University, I recognised the name of the man running the course, Neil Cocayne.
 He ran the YTS painting and decorating I did when I was sixteen.
 I had fallen out with him because I felt like he was trying to pick on me.
 He told me I could leave if I wasn't happy, so I left.
 The last person I had met when I was sixteen was the first person I met when I stepped back out into this new world.
 This time, we didn't fall out.
 He taught me painting and decorating when I was sixteen.
 This time, he was teaching me to relax.
 It was the opposite of what he had done when I was sixteen.
 That was the start of a lot of weird coincidences.
 I kept bumping into people from the past. - 167.
-The social work department came back to me when my niece, and the second second - 168.
+The social work department came back to me when my niece, turned eighteen.
+They said that she was messed up on drugs and that she wanted to stay with me.
+It came as quite a shock because they had never allowed me to have anything to do with my sister's children.
+I have issues with that because they broke up a whole family connection.
+They brought the back, admitting that they were in a mess and that they wanted me to fix it.
+I took her on and she stayed with me.
+I caught up with the past and what had happened when she was moved to foster care. - 168.
 I can't fix everything.
 I has a job, her own flat and a family now but she still has a lot of anger.
 I think she has issues that will stay with her for the rest of her life.
 I see a lot of myself in her.
 I think Jasmine Bell said a lot of things to my sister's kids and painted a really bad picture of me.
 I only really have a relationship with I don't have a relationship with her siblings.
 I think they feel that what happened was my fault.
 It wasn't really like that.
 I was told that I couldn't go near them, but they think I didn't bother to see them.
 I wasn't allowed to and there was nothing that I could do. - 169.
 My children don't see much of their mum.
 They've never really had much of a relationship with her.
 I brought the kids up myself.
 I came off methadone after moving to Dalbeattie.
 I'd been off heroin for longer.
 My mum is still alive.
 I have contact with her.
 I find it hard.
 Half of me doesn't want to see her, but half of me feels that she's old and I should be looking out for her.
 It's a conflict.